navneetchauhan1988/AzureSentinel/README.md

 # Azure Sentinel
-## Microsoft Azure Sentinel step by step lab guide.
+## Microsoft Azure Sentinel step by step guide.

-Candidates,  who wish to onboard and perform day to day operations in Azure Sentinel can use this repository to perform hands on.
+This program is for those Candidates,  who wish to onboard and perform day to day security operations in Azure Sentinel.

 ## Requirements